Prevalence of undetected atrial fibrillation and association with cardiovascular risk factors in the community

 - This visit will occur 14 days after the 1st visit.

-- You will be required to fast for at least 10 hours before this visit.
+- We will ask you to fast for at least 10 hours before this visit.

-- We will check the thickness of your blood vessels in your neck, this is called a cIMT test [carotid intima media thickness], and the elasticity of the blood vessels in your arm called FMD (flow-mediated dilatation).
-These tests will be performed using an ultrasound machine.
+- Ultrasound to check the thickness of your blood vessels in your neck, this is called a cIMT test [carotid intima media thickness].

 Copyright © CCRE.
 All Rights Reserved